Mike Morrice: 2025 federal election

-On April 28, 2025, Morrice, who was one of two Green Party MPs in the House of Commons of Canada, was narrowly ousted from the Kitchener Centre, Ontario riding in the 2025 federal election after losing to Conservative challenger Kelly DeRidder.
+In the 2025 federal election, Morrice, who was one of two Green Party MPs in the House of Commons of Canada, was narrowly ousted from the Kitchener Centre, Ontario riding after losing to Conservative challenger Kelly DeRidder.
+Following the result, Morrice told media that he intended to take time to reflect on his next steps but remained committed to political issues.